top of page

 aboriginal flag.png

-I acknowledge the Traditional Owners and Custodians of the land on which I live and work, and I pay my respects to their Elders past, present and emerging.
+I acknowledge the Traditional Owners and Custodians of the land on which I live and work.
+I pay my deepest respects to their Elders past, present, and emerging, recognizing their enduring connection to the land, waters, and community.

 progress_pride_flag_p0zqtc.png

-Life's Celebrations By Samantha is a place where everyone is welcome and celebrated, regardless of their background, sexuality, gender, race, body, culture, or abilities.
+Life's Celebrations By Samantha is a welcoming space where everyone is embraced and celebrated, no matter their background, sexuality, gender, race, body, culture, or abilities.

-© 2024 Life's Celebrations by Samantha
+© 2025 Life's Celebrations by Samantha

 bottom of page